flizhou/age_effects_on_COVID-19/doc/report.md

       - The portion of the senior (age 65 and up) in the population (population aging) is associated with the COVID-19 death rate.

+This study would help address the relationship between age and the COVID-19 death rate.
+And hopefully, it would bring more attentions to protect the senior people from COVID-19 and protect ourselves.

 # Methods